 Students will be given up to five (5) unexcused absences per semester per class before being placed on academic probation on the sixth unexcused absences.
-A student placed on academic probation will meet with the Student Assistance Team (SAT) and their parent/guardian to plan attendance expectations for the remainder of the semester.
-At the end of the semester, the SAT team will meet to consider whether course credit will be granted.

 Attendance Procedure

 The days referred to below are total days missed.
 Exceptions will be made for approved, long-term absences.